University of Technology Sydney

 Description

-This subject is the second in the first year introduction to History and Theory and its relationship to contemporary interior architecture practice.
+This subject is the second in the first-year introduction to History and Theory and its relationship to contemporary interior architecture practice.

-Students are expected to comprehend the form and context of given precedents and periods demonstrated through writing and drawing to set up a solid basis for further research and design work in the coming semesters and into their professional careers.
+The subject, as a whole, also looks at the impact political, social and artistic movements have had on the production of interior space.
+Students examine interior details, ornaments, composition, materials and context.
+They are expected to understand the given precedents verified through their own writing and drawing to establish a solid basis for further research and design work in the coming semesters and into their professional careers.

 Detailed subject description.